kjubar-fs/info-6132-lab1/README.md

 ## Installation Instructions
 1. Download or clone this repo.
 2. Run `npm install` to install the necessary packages for running the app.
+This will throw some warnings due to the version of Expo being used, as it apparently makes use of some deprecated packages.
+In addition, some of Expo's current dependencies have moderate security vulnerabilities.
+For a real app, this should be investigated, but for the purposes of this assignment, it doesn't affect the app's operation and there's not really anything I can do about it.
 3. Start Expo with `npm start`.
 4. Press `i` to open an iPhone simulator or `a` to open an Android simulator.